transportkollektiv/openbike/docs/administrator/installation/manual.rst

     Comma seperated list of hostnames, where cykel is reachable at.

 ``UI_SITE_URL``
     The full URL to your deployment of voorwiel.
 This is used to redirect the user after the login.
+Do not use a trailing slash here!

 ``CORS_ORIGIN_WHITELIST``
     CORS origins to allow, i.e. the frontend URL (with scheme, without path)